 Limitation: Rosenthal's method assumes the null studies average exactly zero effect.
 Real file-drawer studies may have small but non-zero effects, making the estimate conservative.

-Use our free Forest Plot Generator to visualize your k studies and their individual z-scores before computing the combined z-sum.
+Use our free forest plot visualization tool to visualize your k studies and their individual z-scores before computing the combined z-sum.

 Orwin's Method: Setting a Practical Trivial Threshold